engineering-collaboration/book/docs/book/anatomy-of-a-code-change/cicd.md

 - Continuous Deployment
 - Continuous Delivery

-It is a software development practice where developers integrate code frequently, and the system automatically builds, tests and deploys the code to production.
-This helps teams to detect and fix errors quickly, improve collaboration among developers and increase the speed of delivering new features to users.
+The process describes a software development practice where developers integrate code frequently, and the system automatically builds, tests and deploys the code to production.
+The integration discipline combined with automation practices support teams to detect and fix errors quickly and increase the speed of delivering new features to users while ensuring that the code is of high quality and is not prone to errors.

 !!! note
     The terms **Continuous Deployment** and **Continuous Delivery** have been used interchangeably to such a degree that there's a probable chance our team uses these terms vice versa.
-I'm not partial to any order.
+We are not partial to any order.
 In this text we *deploy* to test (stage) and *deliver* to production (client).

-The goal of CI/CD is to reduce the time between writing code and releasing it to production, while ensuring that the code is of high quality and is not prone to errors.
-Tasks that require no thinking are better than by machines.
-People are incredibly bad at not thinking and repetition.
-It's frustrating work that reduces employment satisfaction.

 If an organization has no continuous integration strategy in place, it typically is set up to merge all branching source code together on one day (known as *merge day*).
-The resulting work can be tedious, manual, and time-intensive and slow down release cadence significantly.
+The resulting work is tedious, manual, and time-intensive and slow down release cadence significantly.
 The procedure to verify a stable version expands from hours to weeks or months as the volume of changes is rampant.

 ## Continuous Integration